scottmcclure68/courseproject/Codebook.md

       A numeric value providing the mean magnitude for the three-dimensional body gyroscope signal derived in time using       the Euclidean norm.

 40.  __tBodyGyroMag-std() (NUMERIC)__
-      A numeric value providing the standard deviation for the three-dimensional body gyroscope signal derived in time         using the Euclidean norm.
+      A numeric value providing the standard deviation magnitude for the three-dimensional body gyroscope signal derived       in time using the Euclidean norm.

 41.  __tBodyGyroJerkMag-mean() (NUMERIC)__
-      A numeric value providing the mean for the three-dimensional body gyroscope signal derived in time using the             Euclidean norm.
+      A numeric value providing the mean magnitude for the three-dimensional body gyroscope signal derived in time using       the Euclidean norm.

 42.  __tBodyGyroJerkMag-std() (NUMERIC)__
-      A numeric value providing the standard deviation for the three-dimensional body gyroscope signal derived in time         using the Euclidean norm.
+      A numeric value providing the standard deviation magnitude for the three-dimensional body gyroscope signal derived       in time using the Euclidean norm.

 43.  __fBodyAcc-mean()-X (NUMERIC)__
+      A numeric value providing the mean for the X-axis body acceleration signal derived using a Fast Fourier Transform        (FFT).

-44.  __BodyAcc-mean()-Y (NUMERIC)__
+44.  __fBodyAcc-mean()-Y (NUMERIC)__
+      A numeric value providing the mean for the Y-axis body acceleration signal derived using a Fast Fourier Transform        (FFT).

 45.  __fBodyAcc-mean()-Z (NUMERIC)__
+      A numeric value providing the mean for the Z-axis body acceleration signal derived using a Fast Fourier Transform        (FFT).

 46.  __fBodyAcc-std()-X (NUMERIC)__
+      A numeric value providing the standard deviation for the X-axis body acceleration signal derived using a Fast            Fourier Transform (FFT).

 47.  __fBodyAcc-std()-Y (NUMERIC)__
+      A numeric value providing the standard deviation for the Y-axis body acceleration signal derived using a Fast            Fourier Transform (FFT).

 48.  __fBodyAcc-std()-Z (NUMERIC)__
+      A numeric value providing the standard deviation for the Z-axis body acceleration signal derived using a Fast            Fourier Transform (FFT).

 49.  __fBodyAccJerk-mean()-X (NUMERIC)__
+      A numeric value providing the mean for the X-axis body acceleration signal derived in time using a Fast Fourier          Transform (FFT).

 50.  __fBodyAccJerk-mean()-Y (NUMERIC)__
+      A numeric value providing the mean for the Y-axis body acceleration signal derived in time using a Fast Fourier          Transform (FFT).

 51.  __fBodyAccJerk-mean()-Z (NUMERIC)__
+      A numeric value providing the mean for the Z-axis body acceleration signal derived in time using a Fast Fourier          Transform (FFT).

 52.  __fBodyAccJerk-std()-X (NUMERIC)__
+      A numeric value providing the standard deviation for the X-axis body acceleration signal derived in time using a         Fast Fourier Transform (FFT).

 53.  __fBodyAccJerk-std()-Y (NUMERIC)__
+      A numeric value providing the standard deviation for the Y-axis body acceleration signal derived in time using a         Fast Fourier Transform (FFT).

 54.  __fBodyAccJerk-std()-Z (NUMERIC)__
+      A numeric value providing the standard deviation for the Z-axis body acceleration signal derived in time using a         Fast Fourier Transform (FFT).

 55.  __fBodyGyro-mean()-X (NUMERIC)__
+      A numeric value providing the mean for the X-axis body gyroscope signal derived using a Fast Fourier Transform           (FFT).

 56.  __fBodyGyro-mean()-Y (NUMERIC)__
+      A numeric value providing the mean for the Y-axis body gyroscope signal derived using a Fast Fourier Transform           (FFT).

 57.  __fBodyGyro-mean()-Z (NUMERIC)__
+      A numeric value providing the mean for the Z-axis body gyroscope signal derived using a Fast Fourier Transform           (FFT).

 58.  __fBodyGyro-std()-X (NUMERIC)__
+      A numeric value providing the standard deviation for the X-axis body gyroscope signal derived using a Fast Fourier       Transform (FFT).

 59.  __fBodyGyro-std()-Y (NUMERIC)__
+      A numeric value providing the standard deviation for the Y-axis body gyroscope signal derived using a Fast Fourier       Transform (FFT).

 60.  __fBodyGyro-std()-Z (NUMERIC)__
+      A numeric value providing the standard deviation for the Z-axis body gyroscope signal derived using a Fast Fourier       Transform (FFT).

 61.  __fBodyAccMag-mean() (NUMERIC)__
+      A numeric value providing the mean magnitude for the three-dimensional body acceleration signal derived using a          Fast Fourier Transform (FFT).

 62.  __fBodyAccMag-std() (NUMERIC)__
+      A numeric value providing the standard deviation magnitude for the three-dimensional body acceleration signal            derived using a Fast Fourier Transform (FFT).

 63.  __fBodyBodyAccJerkMag-mean() (NUMERIC)__
+      A numeric value providing the mean magnitude for the three-dimensional body acceleration signal derived in time          using a Fast Fourier Transform (FFT).

 64.  __fBodyBodyAccJerkMag-std() (NUMERIC)__
+      A numeric value providing the standard deviation magnitude for the three-dimensional body acceleration signal            derived in time using a Fast Fourier Transform (FFT).

 65.  __fBodyBodyGyroMag-mean() (NUMERIC)__
+      A numeric value providing the mean magnitude for the three-dimensional body gyroscope signal derived in time using       a Fast Fourier Transform (FFT).

 66.  __fBodyBodyGyroMag-std() (NUMERIC)__
+      A numeric value providing the standard deviation magnitude for the three-dimensional body gyroscope signal derived       in time using a Fast Fourier Transform (FFT).

 67.  __fBodyBodyGyroJerkMag-mean() (NUMERIC)__
+      A numeric value providing the mean magnitude for the three-dimensional body gyroscope signal derived in time using       a Fast Fourier Transform (FFT).

 68.  __fBodyBodyGyroJerkMag-std() (NUMERIC)__
+      A numeric value providing the standard deviation magnitude for the three-dimensional body gyroscope signal derived       in time using a Fast Fourier Transform (FFT).